Skip to main content

 who their compute serves.

-The platform does not capture the operator's spare-compute decision.
-The operator chooses which artists, studios, and research customers receive their cycles.
-The platform's job is to keep the marketplace honest and to settle credits.
+The platform will not capture the operator's spare-compute decision.
+When the grid reaches its compute phases, operators will choose which artists, studios, and research customers receive their cycles.
+The platform's job will be to keep the marketplace honest and to settle credits.

 The point is not that the grid replaces the data center.
 The point is that the operator, not the platform, gets to decide whose work runs on hardware they own.